pytorch/torchtune/tutorials/training_recipe_deep_dive.md

 ## Recipe Class

 The Recipe Class carries the core logic for training a given model.
 Each class implements a relevant [interface](../recipes/interfaces.py) and exposes a set of APIs used to setup training in the Recipe Main.
-The structure of this class is as follows:
+For fine-tuning, the structure of this class [[full finetune example](../recipes/full_finetune.py)] is as follows:

 ```__init__(...)```
 -   Initialize recipe state including seed, device, dtype, metric loggers, relevant flags etc